feroulm/rptoolsRQ/libRQII/combatAction/README.md

 editSheet
 ## CA Management during a Combat

+### lostProCA principle

+If lostProCA>0 the player can't take any proactive action :
+ - this condition is evaluated in *editCombatAction* , it sets the flag *showNoProactiveAction*, which results in enabling the player to only choose the *Delay* (cf proactive action desc in xwiki).

+ Logic with *Delay* + *lostProcCA*
+ - If the player try to interrupt, the *editComabtAction* will still only show the delay action when lostProCA > 0
+ - At the end of a cycle, if turn status = *Delay*, the *resetDelayTurn* function is called and will decrement *lostProCA*
+	- cf *updateGlobalCombat* for this implementation.
+- Note : after choosing *delay*, the token may still use reactive ation which will also decrement "lostProCA*.
+If he use all its CA its status will became *out* instead of *delay*, so *resetDelayTuen* will no be triggered (otherwise it would have created an issue by removing an extra *lostProCA* without having any Ca left !)

 ## openCombat.rqm
 - open the combat window and put all the token that are in the initiative list / window in a table